Clarissa Cook Home for the Friendless

-Clarissa Cook Home for the Friendless is an historic building located in the west end of Davenport, Iowa, United States.
+Clarissa Cook Home for the Friendless is a historic building located in the west end of Davenport, Iowa, United States.
 It was listed on the National Register of Historic Places in 1983.

 Ebenezer and Clarissa Cook

-Ebenezer Cook was born February 14, 1810, in Oneida County, New York to Ira and Rachel (Faxon) Cook.
+Ebenezer Cook was born February 14, 1810, in Oneida County, New York, to Ira and Rachel (Faxon) Cook.
 His younger brother was John Parsons Cook, and the two worked together their whole lives.
 Ebenezer bought 1200 acre of land in 1835 that would in time become part of the city of Davenport, and moved there with his extended family in 1836.
 He and his brother entered the legal profession and helped establish Scott County in what was then the Wisconsin Territory.
 They were joined in their law practice with John Forrest Dillon, who later became a judge of the United States Circuit Court for the Eighth Circuit.
 The brothers became involved in banking and set up a chain of private banks across Iowa and Western Illinois until the country-wide panic which began in 1857.
 In 1851 the brothers were influential in routing the railroad through Davenport.
 Ebenezer became a director and then vice president of the Mississippi and Missouri Railroad when it was organized in 1853, and upon its subsequent consolidation became a director and later vice president of the Chicago, Rock Island and Pacific Railway.
 Ebenezer Cook died October 7, 1871.

-Clarissa C. (Bryan) Cook was born August 4, 1811 in Sydney, Delaware County, New York and died February 19, 1879.
+Clarissa C. (Bryan) Cook was born August 4, 1811, in Sydney, Delaware County, New York, and died February 19, 1879.
 She was a daughter of Fowler P. and Lucretia Bryan.
 She was known for carrying out the wishes of her husband and their philanthropy to the City of Davenport and the Episcopal Church.
 Through her generosity, both during her life and after her death, she was instrumental in building Trinity Church, the Cook Memorial Library, the Clarissa Cook Home for the Friendless and the establishment of a number of trusts for the benefit of the Episcopal parishes and activities in the Diocese of Iowa and elsewhere.